 As first posted on feministbookclub.com

-When I first started Equity: How to Design Organizations Where Everyone Thrives by Minal Bopaiah, I kept thinking how all the characters of The Office needed to read this book.
+When I first started Equity: How to Design Organizations Where Everyone Thrives by Minal Bopaiah, I kept thinking about how all the characters of The Office needed to read this book.
 I mean, I have never seen an entire episode of The Office, and all I know about the show are the toxic behaviors of Michael Scott turned into memes, but based on all the memes I have seen, this book would be perfect for him at least.

 Lots of IDEAs